banzekin/my_aliases/README.md

 5. Reload the shell.
 <i>source ~/.bashrc</i>

-## Third party applications
-You can get the lastest version of fluxion here: https://fluxionnetwork.github.io/fluxion/ or https://github.com/banzekin/fluxion

-fluxion project is copyrighted by vk496.

 ## Disclaimer

 The usage of some commands and/or applications such as NMAP, Fluxion, TShark, linset or Aircrack-ng for attacking infrastructures without prior mutual consent could be considered an illegal activity, and is highly discouraged by the author of the script and Third Party authors/developers.
 It is the end user's responsibility to obey all applicable local, state and federal laws.
 The Author of the script and Third Party Authors assume no liability and are not responsible for any misuse or damage caused by this program.